nv-legate/legate.core/BUILD.md

 In this section we comment further on our major dependencies.
-Please consult an environment file created by `generate-conda-envs.py` for a full listing of dependencies, e.g. building and testing tools.
+Please consult an environment file created by `generate-conda-envs.py` for a full listing of dependencies, e.g. building and testing tools, and for exact version requirements.

 ### Operating system